Skip to content

 • COILS

-• DISCRETE_INPUT
+• DISCRETE_INPUTS

 startingAddress The address at which to start reading/writing in the Modbus device's representation of memory.
 This attribute defines the zero-based starting address.
 For example, to read data from the Modbus address 4004, the startingAddress attribute should be 4003.
 Any UInt16 value